Least Damaging Hair Extensions

 Most people fear that extensions can cause hair loss.
 Unfortunately, this is true if you don’t install, remove, or upkeep your extensions as required.

-Clip-ins can create sparse patches if you snap them incorrectly or in the same spot daily.
-If your clip-ins are too heavy, it can lead to breakage by creating tension at the root.
+Clip-ins can create sparse patches if you snap them incorrectly or place them in the same spot every day.

 For permanent extensions, it’s normal to shed hair.
-This is because permanent extensions hold onto the hair that we would have shed daily if it wasn’t for an adhesive keeping the strands in place.
+This is because permanent extensions hold onto the hair that we would have shed daily if it weren’t for an adhesive keeping the strands in place.

-However, if you have chunks falling out during removal, it could signify something is wrong.
-If your hair is feeling too thin after extension removal, we recommend you check out our article all about how to get your volume back.
+If your hair feels too thin after extension removal, we recommend checking out our article on how to get your volume back.

 The Takeaway

-Overall, the least damaging hair extensions are clip-ins, tape-ins, and wefts/sew-ins.
 However, it’s crucial to remember that any hair extensions won’t damage your hair as long as they are installed, removed, and maintained properly.

-Temporary extensions like clip-ins are the easiest to work with and usually don’t require going to a salon unless you want them cut.
-They are the least damaging and can easily pop in and out of the hair when you need them.
+Temporary extensions like clip-ins are the easiest to work with and usually don’t require a trip to the salon unless you want them cut.

-Permanent hair extensions are installed with glue, tape, or adhesive.
 However, if you opt for a sew-in, the weft will be sewn into a braid made from your natural hair.
 Permanent hair extensions will need regular maintenance at the salon.

-Regardless of what type of extension you have, maintenance is crucial.
 It will ensure your natural hair is intact and that you don’t have unnecessary tension at the roots.

-Hair extensions are a fantastic hair enhancement that can be customized to fit your needs.
 Hair extensions can do it all, whether you need to add length, volume, thickness, or depth.

-Up Next: Do Hand Tied Extensions Cause Damage?
+Do Hand-Tied Extensions Cause Damage?